-I first started noticing Twitter activity Friday morning, March 24.
+I first started noticing Twitter activity one Friday morning.
 Overnight, it seemed, about 500 new tweets of the post had appeared.
-By Monday, March 27, the tweet count had risen to a whopping 40,000+!
+By Monday, the tweet count had risen to a whopping 40,000+!
 What the heck was going on?!

 Apparently, the internet found the $500,000 a year couple’s budget so absurd it started poking fun at the post.
 Some say my chart has even reached meme status.
 Well pinch my nuts!
 I get to check off another bucket list item before I croak.